Play ball: Korean baseball league begins in empty stadiums - KVIA

 Play ball: Korean baseball league begins in empty stadiums

-SEOUL, South Korea (AP) — Cheerleaders danced beneath rows of empty seats and umpires wore protective masks as a new baseball season began in South Korea.
+SEOUL, South Korea (AP) — The new baseball season began in South Korea on Tuesday with the crack of the bat and the sound of the ball smacking into the catcher’s mitt echoing around empty stadiums.

-After a weeks-long delay because of the coronavirus pandemic, a hushed atmosphere allowed for sounds like the ball hitting the catcher’s mitt and bats smacking the ball for a single or double to echo around the stadium.
+After a weeks-long delay because of the coronavirus pandemic, umpires wore protective masks and cheerleaders danced beneath rows of unoccupied seats as professional baseball got back on the field.

-There were faces in the stands at a game on Tuesday — pictures placed in the seating — because fans aren’t allowed into the venues, at least for now.
+There were many faces in the stands in at least one stadium, but they were pictures instead of real people because fans aren’t allowed into the venues — at least for now.

-Instead, it was easy to hear players cheering and shouting from dugouts.
-And it was a relief to fans watching from home in a country that’s now attempting a slow return to pre-COVID-19 normalcy amid a waning caseload.
+Instead, it was easy to hear players cheering and shouting from the dugouts.
+And it was a relief to fans watching from home in a country that is now attempting to slowly return to pre-COVID-19 normalcy amid a waning caseload.

 The country’s professional soccer leagues will kick off Friday, also without spectators in the stadiums.